aquasecurity/trivy/docs/docs/configuration/db.md

 Trivy will attempt to pull images from the official registries in the order specified.
 In case of failure of pulling a database, Trivy will fall back to the next alternative registry in the order specified.
 You can specify additional alternative repositories as explained in the [configuring database locations section](#locations).

 The Checks Database registry location option does not support fallback through multiple options.
+This is because in case of a failure pulling the checks-db, Trivy will use the embedded checks as a fallback.

 ## Connectivity requirements